NASA Curiosity Rover: New Drilling Technique Yields First Martian Rock Sample Since 2016

 The first Mars test of the FED was performed on the already famous “Duluth,” a 3-foot-long Martian rock found in the Murray Formation on the lower slopes of Mount Sharp.

-Tom Green, a systems engineer who helped develop and test the FED, commented on the successful test on the new drilling technique and what it means for JPL engineers.
+Tom Green, a systems engineer who helped develop and test the FED, commented on the successful test of the new drilling technique and what it means for JPL engineers.

 “We’ve been developing this new drilling technique for over a year, but our job isn’t done once a sample has been collected on Mars.
 With each new test, we closely examine the data to look for improvements we can make and then head back to our test bed to iterate on the process.”